 Isn’t it his fault?

 When my husband came home from work I easily found his fault.
 He was late.
 He should have been there.

 Did I find my own faults?
 No, I could not accept the fact that I should have helped with homework earlier, I should have tried to feed the baby instead of scrolling through social media 20 minutes before it was time for dinner to be made I also could have planned dinner out a little bit better and started earlier.
 I knew he had a big project at work he’s been trying to get done.

 It was kind of selfish of me not letting him have a few minutes to unwind from his day and inquiring how it was.
 I was also being confrontational and holding a grudge.
 In this one small scenario, I demonstrated every sign of being prideful.

 How would one know if they are being prideful?
 Take one small scenario write it down and look for the many faces of pride.

 How do we overcome our pride?
 We need to have a broken heart and a contrite spirit and become humble.
-We become humble by forgiving those who have wronged us.
-We become humble by being selfless.
-We become humble by admitting our sins and asking for forgiveness.
-We become humble by loving God.
+Becoming humble requires us to forgive those who have wronged us and by being selfless.
+We become humble by admitting our sins, asking for forgiveness and by loving God.

 Let us all focus on ourselves rather than find fault in those around us.
 Let us be selfless and lift people up rather than tear people down.
 Through this, we can be changed and become a humble people, especially in our marriages.